 Contract certainty has brought operational improvements across the industry, reducing risk and improving service.
 Contract certainty applies to general insurance contracts either entered into by an FSA-regulated insurer, or effected through an FSA-regulated intermediary.
 Contract certainty is achieved by the complete and final agreement of all terms between the insured and insurer at the time that they enter into the contract, with contract documentation provided promptly thereafter.

 Contract Certainty Guidance papers

 The links below provide access to the guidance published to assist the industry in achieving contract certainty.
-This guidance has been refreshed in October 2012, to reflect changes in regulatory structures and to tidy up minor inconsistencies.
-There are no substantive changes to the principles, guidance or model checklist material.
+This guidance was refreshed in October 2012, to reflect changes in regulatory structures and to tidy up minor inconsistencies.
+A further review was undertaken in 2018 which confirmed that the guidance was still relevant and current.
+It was therefore re-published in September 2018 without any substantive changes to the principles, guidance or model checklist material.

 Further documentation relating to Contract Certainty, including legacy items, can be found on the left hand menu under Featured Documents.

 Are you actively selling London Market products and services to clients?
 LMG is running a high energy and FREE course to help you build and deepen client relationships, by using the power of storytelling as a tool for selling.
 Learn more here